 Context

-With guidance from City staff and Professor Raymond De Young (UM School for Environment and Sustainability), fellows use the Supportive Environments for Effectiveness (SEE) framework to develop strategies that support the City’s sustainability and climate action goals.
-Under this collaboration, projects have addressed a variety of topics ranging from the implementation of solar programs to enhancing neighborhood resilience.
+With guidance from City staff, fellows use the Supportive Environments for Effectiveness (SEE) framework to develop strategies that support the City’s sustainability and climate action goals under its A2Zero Climate Action Plan.
+Under this collaboration, projects have addressed a variety of topics ranging from the implementation of solar programs to enhancing neighborhood and regional resilience.

 Beshouri, I. and M. Cooney (2022) A2Zero Ambassador Program Report.